 This sample itinerary for two months in Europe is meant to provide an overview or cross-section of Europe – it is not meant to be all-inclusive.
 Feel free to modify or adapt it, adding bits and pieces of it to your own itinerary.
-Or, click here to learn more about commissioning a custom Europe itinerary from me.

 10 Days in France

 In spite of labels like “overrated,” “dirty” and even “disgusting” being thrown at it, Paris is the quintessential European city to me – no matter how many times I see the Eiffel Tower glittering in the night sky, I always long to see it again.
 Spend the first 3-7 days of your two months in Europe in Paris, using my week in Paris sample itinerary to plan your days.

 After getting your fill of Paris, take the TGV to Avignon, a Provençal city famous for its brief history as the second seat of the Catholic popes.
 Stop in Arles, whose light and shadows inspired Van Gogh, before finishing your time in France with a long weekend in Nice, the aptly-named jewel of the Côte d’Azur.
 Read my sample itinerary for backpacking in southern France or about taking a day-trip to Monaco, if you have time.

 Cross from France into Italy, where your first stop will be UNESCO World Heritage site of Cinque Terre, followed immediately by Pisa and its leaning tower.
 You’ll follow up a weekend in Florence with three days in Rome, my favorite city in Europe, before heading down the west coast of Italy to the vastly-underrated city of Naples, gateway to the Amalfi Coast.